 Read Today’s Text: Psalm 27:1-14

 He resisted the temptation to take the easy way out of his circumstances.
-Yes, there was a simple solution to his predicament; he could stage a coup, terminate Saul and take the throne by force.
+There was a simple solution to his predicament.
+He could have staged a coup, terminated Saul and taken the throne by force.

 Wait on the Lord

-David understood the futility of yielding to the temptation to escape circumstances as quickly as possible—at any cost.
+David understood the danger of yielding to the temptation to escape circumstances as quickly as possible—at any cost.
 He recognized there was a choice to do what seemed advantageous or to do what was right.

 But, David didn’t sit around twiddling his thumbs feeling sorry for himself.
 David remained engaged.
 He didn’t give-up.
-He maneuvered through the realities of everyday life with the confidence that his circumstances were not permanent.
-He was not only convinced that God would fulfill His promises, but also that God’s plan and timing were flawless.
+He maneuvered through the realities of everyday life with confidence that his circumstances were not permanent.
+David was not only convinced that God would fulfill His promises, but also that God’s plan and timing were flawless.